astralfrontier/creative-universe/content/compleat-villain/characters/starhawk.md

 tags = ["Masks Character", "Legacy Playbook"]

 [extra]
+pullquote = """
+Finn's goal is just to take care of his little unhatched Starhawk.
+"""
 +++

 "I take care of this baby bird.
 It's going to hatch into something amazing someday, so I look after it until then.
 Keeping an eye on it taught me to look after anyone or anything else that needs it."